robert-hh/Micropython-Editor/README.md

 line will be discarded.
 The orginal state of tabs will not be restored when the file is written.
 Optionally, tabs can be written when saving the file, replacing spaces with tabs when possible.
-The screen size is determined, when the editor is started or when the Redraw-key (Ctrl-E) is hit.
+The screen size is determined, when the editor is started, when the Redraw-key (Ctrl-E) is hit or on any file window change (Ctrl-W).

 The editor works also well in a Linux or MAC terminal environment (and also in some terminal apps of Android - tested with Termux), with both python3 and micropython.